Dealing with debts and debt collectors is more common than you think – especially in these strange times.

 Another option in place that would help to pay your debt is either a debt consolidation loan or management plan.
 These will not only contribute affordable monthly payments, but also they also help to pay off all outstanding debts you have at the same time.
 To find out more information, it’s worth having a look at our debt options page.

-There is also the option to write off your debts with Max Recovery Debt Collectors using an individual voluntary arrangement (IVA).
+There is also the option to write off your debts with Max Recovery Limited using an individual voluntary arrangement (IVA).
 This consolidates all your debts into one and means you make monthly payments for a set time period, after which, any remaining debt is legally written off.
 You can find more information about IVA’s here.

 There are some really good websites that offer free and to-the-minute advice about what you can do if you are having difficulties with your debts.
 These include: